So let us stop going over the basics of Christianity again and again. Let us go on instead and become mature in our understanding... — Hebrews 6:1

 There is no suggestion here that those who genuinely love the Lord and who seek, however inadequately, to serve him, and who are all too aware of their lack of faith and worry about their inconsistent life, should live in dread of slipping out of grace.
 “God is not unfair” (6:10).
 He knows our fallenness and understands our struggles.

-The man who determines not to stay too close to where he got in need never fear he will lapse into apostasy.
+So the person who determines not to stay too close to where he got in need never fear he will lapse into apostasy.
 God will hold him fast.

 For further study: Hebrews 6:1-12